microsoft/MixedRealityToolkit-Unity/Documentation.ja/Input/CreateDataProvider.md

 This article describes how to create custom data providers, also called device managers, for the input system.
 The example code shown here is from the [`WindowsMixedRealityDeviceManager`](xref:Microsoft.MixedReality.Toolkit.WindowsMixedReality.Input.WindowsMixedRealityDeviceManager).

-> The complete code used in this example can be found in the MixedRealityToolkit.Providers\WindowsMixedReality folder.
+> The complete code used in this example can be found in the MRTK/Providers/WindowsMixedReality folder.

 ## Namespace and folder structure